Art Units 3 and 4

 Things to think about

-Many students complain (at first) that they have to “talk” about their work, they just want to “do” it.
+Many students initially complain that they have to “talk” about their work; when they just want to “do” it.
 However, by the end of the year, you find that your ideas have become much stronger and clearer to you.

 Things you can do now